Performance Against Benchmarks

 A $150,000 investment in Series One of the Peregrine Fund, on its inception in June 2004, is worth $1,045,967. as of January 31, 2019 — a percentage total return of +597.31%, and an annualized return of +14.16%.
 This performance can be compared with the Peregrine Fund’s four most relevant benchmarks:

 Performance Against Other Funds

-The most widely-used source for Canadian Investment Fund performance rankings is the Globe and Mailʼs Globefund.
-Of the approximately 550 funds classified as Alternative Strategies (C$) listed as of September 30, 2018, the Peregrine Fund is an elite “Top 10” performer amongst those with 10-year performance records.
+In 2018, of the approximately 550 funds classified as Alternative Strategies (C$) listed on the Globe and Mail’s Globefund, the Peregrine Fund was an elite “Top 10” performer amongst those with 10-year performance records.

 NOTE: To avoid duplication, only one share class of a fund is considered when data for multiple share classes is available.

 Past performance is no guarantee of future performance.

 All fund return figures and percentages are calculated net of Management and Performance Fees.